-You are asked for pharmacotherapy recommendations for a 59-year-old man with a documented NSAID-induced ulcer who is H. pylori negative.
+You are asked for pharmacotherapy recommendations for a 59-year-old man with a documented nonsteroidal anti-inflammatory drug (NSAID)-induced ulcer who is Helicobacter pylori (H. pylori) negative.
 He needs to continue taking an NSAID for severe osteoarthritis.
-Which is the preferred medication for treating an NSAID-induced ulcer?
+Which is the preferred medication to treat an NSAID-induced ulcer?

 Answer a is correct.
-A PPI is the agent of choice if the NSAID must be continued in the presence of ulcer disease.
+A proton pump inhibitor (PPI) is the agent of choice if the NSAID must be continued in the presence of ulcer disease.
 If a patient tests positive for H. pylori, treatment is recommended.

 Answer b is incorrect.
 Misoprostol is indicated in the prevention of NSAID-induced gastric ulcers.

 Answer c is incorrect.
-H2RA antagonists have been shown to prevent only duodenal ulcers and, therefore, should not be recommended for prophylaxis of gastric ulcers.
+H2-receptor antagonists have been shown to prevent only duodenal ulcers and therefore should not be recommended for prophylaxis of gastric ulcers.

 Answer d is incorrect.
 Sucralfate has not been shown to be effective in preventing or treating NSAID-related ulcers.